Cossham Memorial Hospital

-Cossham Memorial Hospital is a community hospital, founded in 1907, in Hillfields, Bristol, near Kingswood, South Gloucestershire, England.
+Cossham Memorial Hospital is a community hospital, founded in 1907, in Hillfields, Bristol, England.

 History

 The hospital was built by Frederick Bligh Bond in a Queen Anne style between 1905 and 1907, as a memorial to Handel Cossham, a former MP and Mayor of Bath who died in 1890.
-Sited on Lodge Hill, the clock tower is the highest point in Bristol and can be seen for miles around.
-It has been designated by English Heritage as a grade II listed building.
+Sited on Lodge Hill, its clock tower is the highest point in Bristol and can be seen for miles around.
+It has been designated by English Heritage as a Grade II listed building.
 Major renovation work was carried out at the hospital, finishing in 2012.

 Services

-The services provided by North Bristol NHS Trust at Cossham include outpatients for various specialties and physiotherapy services.
+The services provided by North Bristol NHS Trust at Cossham include outpatient clinics for various specialties and physiotherapy services.

 Archives

 Records of the Cossham Memorial Hospital are held at Bristol Archives (Ref.
 41171).